Council and housing association tenants: eviction for antisocial behaviour

 Read this information instead if you have a:

-You get a different notice and can be evicted more easily with these types of tenancy.
+You can be evicted more easily with these types of tenancy.

-The legal reasons for eviction are called 'grounds for possession' on the notice.
+The reasons for eviction are called 'grounds for possession' on the notice.

 The grounds are numbered.
 There are different grounds for secure and assured tenants.

 Your landlord must prove a ground at a court hearing to get an eviction order.